-- A good Trademark should be easy to pronounce, spell and should stay in the mind of public.
+- A good Trademark should be easy to pronounce, and spell and should stay in the mind of the public.

 - A good Trademark appeals to the eyes and ears of the customers.

-- The Trademark should be distinctive, does not refers to or indicates the kind, quality, quantity, intended purpose, values, geographical origins or time of production of goods or rendering of the services or other characteristic of goods or services and does not exclusively contains the marks or indication which have become customary in the current language or in bonafide and established practise of the Trade.
+- The Trademark should be distinctive, does not refer to or indicates the kind, quality, quantity, intended purpose, values, geographical origins or time of production of goods or rendering of the services or other characteristic of goods or services, and does not exclusively contain the marks or indication which have become customary in the current language or in bonafide and established practice of the Trade.

-- The best Trademark is invented and non-descriptive word.
+- The best Trademark is an invented and non-descriptive word.